bigdatavietnam-org/Introduction-to-Marketing-Science-and-practical-applications/README.md

-# How to build smart e-commerce web app with HTML5,
+# Introduction to Web Programming, Python and Marketing Science
 Introduction Programming with Python and how to apply for Marketing Science

 ## Content